danielharrell/SumLect2015/Lost_Idea_LA.md

 this a liberal education---we would be led to seven liberal arts to answer the question, where this recovery of the world in an act of recognition is precisely the point.
-And this is why, I think, these arts might still be said to form a whole, that gives a liberal education its content.
+And this is why, I think, these antique seven arts might still be said to form a whole, that gives a truly liberal education its content.

-But as a way of completing my attempted recovery of the idea of a liberal art, let us now suppose that we do have the truth, and that the truth is very generous.
-So generous, that when we ask the question "Why is the world the way it is?" there is not just one right answer, or two right answers, or seven right answers, but something closer to a hundred.
-And let us suppose that the lines drawn to compose this hundred are drawn in a way, not to form squares, or circles, but letters; and that the letters are suitably arranged in words, sentences, and paragraphs, to compose what we might call "books."
-Any so-called book, in that case, would allow us to recover the world in an act of recognition.
-Which suggests something we might call "reading," where we come to recognize the world in the book---as if it were inescapably full of content, in being inescapably full of truth; and as if it gave to any conversation that brought the book to life, a purpose, and point, beyond that life, proving there was more, even to life, than life: the more that we might again simply call the truth.
-I think it would only be in this sense that you might take reading, or writing, or speaking, or even thinking, to be a liberal art, and something you learn in college, at least at one or two colleges.
+But let me say one final thing in this spirit of recollection on behalf of St. John's College.
+Let us suppose that the truth is very generous.
+So generous, that when we ask the question "Why is the world the way it is?" there is not just one answer, or two answers, or seven answers, but something closer to a hundred.
+And let us suppose that the lines that might be drawn to produce this hundred are drawn, not to form squares, or circles, but letters; and that the letters are suitably arranged in words, sentences, paragraphs, to compose what we might call "books."
+Any of the hundred so-called books, in that case, would allow us to recover the world in an act of recognition.
+And we could recognize the world in such a book, by reading it with the same generosity possessed by the truth.
+The book, in that case, would be inescapably be full of content, in being inescapably full of truth.
+These are the books I think we read at the college, and believe in.
+And in being inescapably full of truth, they give to any conversation at the college that brings them to life, a purpose, and a point, beyond that life, proving there is more, even to life, than life.
+Truth.